Last Updated on August 11, 2022 by Paroma

 Disclaimer: My blog posts may contain some affiliate links.
 Clicking on them may earn me a small commission at no extra cost to you for purchase of the product.
 Thank you!

 Owing to the 2020-2021 health advisory, Napa wineries on this list may have modified their pet policies.
 Plus, all wine tasting is strictly by appointment only for the foreseeable future.
-Please call/email before you make your reservation online to confirm if dogs are allowed during wine tasting.
+Although I try to keep this post as updated as possible, please call/email before you make your reservation online to confirm if dogs are allowed during wine tasting.

 With rolling hills covered in vineyards stretching for miles, wineries big and small beckoning wine lovers and some of the best restaurants in the world enticing you with their California-influenced cuisine, this part of the state is breathtakingly beautiful to say the least!
 No wonder then that Napa is considered one of the most romantic getaways in Northern California!

 Napa is also quite dog friendly and much like wineries in nearby Sonoma that welcome dogs, there is no dearth of dog friendly wineries in Napa.
 Infact, many winemakers have furry companions who may greet you upon your visit, as you can see in these books on Wine Dogs of California.

 Because of its proximity to San Francisco (70-80 miles northeast), you can easily visit the dog friendly wineries in Napa as a Bay Area day trip!
 This will also help save some money in lodging since staying overnight in dog friendly hotels in Napa can be really expensive

 FAQs ON VISITING DOG FRIENDLY NAPA WINERIES